MGM-52 Lance

 The MGM-52 Lance was a mobile field artillery tactical surface-to-surface missile (tactical ballistic missile) system used to provide both nuclear and conventional fire support to the United States Army.
 The missile's warhead was developed at Lawrence Livermore National Laboratory.
 It was replaced by MGM-140 ATACMS, which was initially intended to likewise have a nuclear capability during the Cold War.

-Deployment
+History

 The first Lance missiles were deployed in 1972, replacing (together with the US-Navy's nuclear-tipped RIM-2D and RIM-8E/B/D) the earlier Honest John rocket and Sergeant SRBM ballistic missile, greatly reducing the weight and bulk of the system, while improving both accuracy and mobility.
+They were deployed extensively in Europe after 1972.
+In 1990, it was reported that 90 launchers were deployed in western Europe, with 300 conventional high explosive warheads and 700 nuclear warheads available.
+150 nuclear warheads were reportedly in the United States, bringing the total available nuclear warheads to at least 850, which are all now believed to have been destroyed by the US.